-An important note on teaching "guarantees": As an integral part of their graduate funding packages, G-3 and G-4 students in the Humanities and Social Sciences are guaranteed 2/5 teaching each term.
+An important note on teaching "guarantees": As an integral part of their graduate funding packages, G-3 and G-4 students in the Humanities and Social Sciences are ordinarily guaranteed 2/5 teaching each term; meeting this guarantee should be seen as a cooperative endeavor between the student and the department.
 The financial commitment for all pre-approved teaching assignments will be honored, despite final enrollments.
 However, departments may move teaching fellows from a course that is under-enrolled to one that is over-subscribed, within certain limits.
 Reassignments should be made on the basis of the graduate student's prior indication of courses or areas in which he or she is prepared to teach.
 Departments should offer reassignments in ways that will minimize the number of teaching fellows with multiple preparations.
 If no reassignment is possible, the financial commitment will be honored, even if no instructional support is needed in the course.
 In this case, the TF should perform meaningful work for the department or committee, preferably in support of undergraduate instruction.
+Finally, be aware that immigration regulations limit the employment of international students to twenty hours per week while school is in session.
+This is equivalent to a half-time (fifty percent) appointment, or two and a half fifths teaching.